jypma/modsynth/PT2399-Delay/README.md

 The schematic for this version is based on the [Encore](https://github.com/m0xpd/encore?tab=readme-ov-file) delay module.
 However, I've removed the VCA's and simplified the connections so it fits in a 20mm wide small module.

+Also, the anti-latchup circuit was replaced with a more modern MOSFET, so the current source that sets the delay time is more easily regulated, independently from the latch-up circuit.

 ## Main board

 ### Schematic